has2k1/plydata/doc/index.rst

     import numpy as np
     import pandas as pd
-    from plydata import define, query
+    from plydata import define, query, if_else

     # NOTE: query is the equivalent of dplyr's filter but with
     #      slightly different python syntax  for the expressions